Tristanbbb/Pepito_and_co/README.md

 This programs uses the Levenshtein distance to spot suspicious domains, get their AbuseIPDB confidence score, and information about the certificate issuer.

 # Running as a docker image
-### (under construction)
-You can run the app as a docker image but there are some problems, notable with buffer size, making the app miss certs.
+You can run the app as a docker image but there are some problems, notably with buffer size, making the app miss certs.
+However, using a keyword that doesn't retrieve too many certs, like "pepito", seems sufficient to mitigate the issue.

 To run it as a docker image anyway:
 - Get the docker image: `docker pull triton12/pepito_typosquatting:latest`
 - Copy and paste app_config.py where you want and edit the values as you want
 - run the docker image:
     `docker run -v /your/path/to/config/app_config.py:/app_config.py -e API_KEY_ABUSEIPDB=your_api_key -it triton12/pepito_typosquatting`
 - Warning:
-  - if too many certs are sent, we get "Not providing client with cert because client's buffer is full.
-The client can't keep up".
-This remains to be fixed and doesn't happen when the app is run in Pycharm.
   - if ran as a docker image, the suspicious domain alerts will only appear in the terminal and will not be saved in suspicious_domains.log

 # Running in Pycharm